United States of America

 Negative Buoyancy 523 lbs.
 (237 kg)

-Notes: Work on a specialized aircraft torpedo, known as “Project G-6,” began in February 1925.
-This was discontinued in 1926 in favor of modifying the Mark 7, some of which had been successfully dropped by aircraft during feasibility testing in 1924.
-However, this did not prove advantageous, and the G-6 was resurrected in 1927.
+Work on a specialized aircraft torpedo, known as "Project G-6", began in February 1925.
+This was discontinued in 1926 in favor of making additional modifications to the aerial version of the Mark 7.
+However, this did not prove advantageous and the G-6 program was resurrected in 1927.
 This was formally designated as Mark 13 in August 1930, but in October work was stopped again as the USN had now called into question the entire future of the torpedo bomber.
 Dive bombers were now in favor, so much so that the new USS Ranger (CV-4) was designed completely without torpedo storage.
 Interest in torpedo planes was not entirely lost and a new, lighter-weight 1,000 lbs.
 (454 kg) torpedo was considered for future planes.
 This design proved impractical, so the Mark 13 development project was revived once again in July 1931.
-Finally, in 1935 the Mark 13 became the first specifically-designed aircraft torpedo accepted into service in the USN.
+The first successful run of a Mark 13 torpedo was made in March 1932 with the second prototype making 30 knots during a run of over 6,000 yards (5,500 m).
+Aerial testing followed in 1935 with at least 23 drops made between 27 May and 1 October and twenty more made in 1936.
+Finally, in 1938 the Mark 13 became the first specifically-designed aircraft torpedo accepted into service in the USN.
 This became the most common US airborne torpedo of World War II.
 Markedly different from airborne torpedoes of other navies in that it was short and fat vs. short and thin.
 Also different in its relatively low speed and long range.

-The early models were handicapped by the need to drop them low and slow - 50 feet (15 m) and 110 knots - which made the torpedo planes carrying them more vulnerable to attack.
-The torpedoes themselves were found to be prone to defects.
-In mid-1943, an analysis of 105 torpedoes dropped at speeds in excess of 150 knots found that 36 percent ran cold (did not start), 20 percent sank, 20 percent had poor deflection performance, 18 percent gave unsatisfactory depth performance, 2 percent ran on the surface and only 31 percent gave a satisfactory run.
+These problems continued into the early war years, with a mid-1943 analysis of 105 torpedoes dropped at speeds in excess of 150 knots found that 36 percent ran cold (did not start), 20 percent sank, 20 percent had poor deflection performance, 18 percent gave unsatisfactory depth performance, 2 percent ran on the surface and only 31 percent gave a satisfactory run.
 The total exceeds 100 percent as many torpedoes had more than one defect.
+The early models were further handicapped by the need to drop them low and slow - typically 50 feet (15 m) and 110 knots which made the torpedo planes carrying them vulnerable to attack.

 These problems were greatly reduced by the latter years of the war.
 Torpedoes had fin stabilizers, nose drag rings and tail shroud rings added, all of which worked to slow the torpedo after it was dropped so that it struck the water nose-first and at an acceptable speed.
 These improved the drop characteristics such that the recommended aircraft maximum launch parameters were increased to a height of 2,400 feet (730 m) and a speed of 410 knots.